 Velcade is an anti-cancer drug used in chemotherapy.
 Velcade is a member of a class of drugs called proteasome inhibitors.
 Velcade is believed to work by interfering with cell division, slowing the growth of cancer cells.

 Velcade is administered as a subcutaneous injection or intravenous infusion.

-The FDA-approved label for Velcade lists common side effects including fatigue, fever, rash, headache, nausea, diarrhea, constipation, vomiting, loss of appetite, and peripheral neuropathy (pain, tingling, or numbness in the extremities).
+The FDA-approved label for Velcade lists common side effects including fatigue, fever, rash, headache, nausea, diarrhea, constipation, vomiting, loss of appetite, weight loss, low blood count, psychiatric disorders, and peripheral neuropathy (pain, tingling, or numbness in the extremities).

-Rare but serious side effects listed for Velcade include heart failure, damage to the lungs, liver, or gastrointestinal system, fetal harm in pregnant women, and low blood pressure that may lead to fainting.
+Rare but serious side effects listed for Velcade include heart failure, damage to the lungs, liver, or gastrointestinal system, low blood counts, fetal harm in pregnant women, numbness or tingling in the extremities, and low blood pressure that may lead to fainting.

 For more details about this treatment, visit: